microsoft/WhatTheHack/XXX-ConversationalAI/Student/Challenge7-CICD.md

-# Challenge 7: CICD for your Bot Solution
+# Challenge 7: CI/CD for your Bot Solution
 [< Previous Challenge](./Challenge6-ACS.md) - **[Home](../readme.md)**
 ## Introduction
 Now that we've finished deployed our Bot into Azure.
-In order to make it productionized.
-The team need to automate CICD pipeline
+In order to make it a enterprise level repeatable solution.
+The team need to automate CI/CD pipeline

 ## Description